-Resources to navigate the Paycheck Protection Program
+Resources to navigate the loan forgiveness process

 The Paycheck Protection Program (PPP) has been implemented by the Small Business Administration with support from the Department of the Treasury.
 This program provides small businesses with loans that can be forgiven in whole, or in part.
 These funds can be used to pay up to 24 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, utilities, operations expenditures, property damage costs, supplier costs and worker protection.